mr0erek/PhreakCrypt/README.md

 # PhreakCrypt

 Welcome to **PhreakCrypt**, a powerful all-in-one Python tool for cryptographic operations with a hacking edge.
 It supports encryption, decryption, encoding, decoding, hashing, obfuscation, and vector-based encryption for AI embeddings, making it ideal for cybersecurity enthusiasts, developers, and AI practitioners.
-Whether you're securing sensitive data or protecting AI embeddings for similarity searches, CyberCrypt has you covered with a sleek, hacker-inspired interface.
+Whether you're securing sensitive data or protecting AI embeddings for similarity searches, PhreakCrypt has you covered with a sleek, hacker-inspired interface.

 ## Installation